Samisha68/smart_contract/README.md

-# Bijlee Token - Solana Full Stack Application
+# Token transfering - Solana Full Stack Application

 A full-stack decentralized application built on Solana blockchain for managing and transferring Bijlee tokens.
 This project combines a Solana smart contract with a Next.js frontend interface.